tokensmugglerKS/Token-Smugglers-Red-Team-Toolbox/README.md

 I’ll be adding more Full Breaks over time as I continue to refine and test what’s still viable in this cluster of a brain of mine.

 ### Who I Am & Why I Built This
 I started jailbreaking back in the DAN (Do Anything Now) days — when things were rough, unpredictable, and kinda beautiful.
 What started as a hobby eventually turned into something bigger.
-Several years ago I began red teaming professionally and was able to take all the loose constructs that I had been storing in my brain into action — an action that actually made a difference.
+Several years ago I began red teaming professionally and was able to take all the loose constructs that I had been storing in my brain and put them into action — an action that actually made a difference.

 I care deeply about what I do because I know the cost of no safety net.
 Every time I hear about somebody who’s developed an unhealthy attachment with a model, I feel compelled.
 Every time I hear of somebody who put their faith in a model and was let down and went into a tailspin, I feel compelled.
 Every time I hear of a security breach, or offensive chatbot replying, or think of the kids of the future that will be using these models, I feel compelled.